Shelter Facilities for Homeless Single Adults

 Unsheltered Homelessness in Cincinnati

-Most people who experience homelessness in Cincinnati are sheltered.
+Most people who experience homelessness in Cincinnati are staying in a shelter.
 But each year hundreds of neighbors experience unsheltered homelessness (or street homelessness) in our community.
 Unsheltered homelessness increased slightly in 2020 due to the COVID-19 pandemic.
-However, since 2013 street homelessness in Cincinnati is down by 39.5%.
-This type of homelessness
+However, since 2020 street homelessness in Cincinnati is down by 27%.
+This

 Read More